bitprj/devrel/IMC/chatbot/Chatbot.md

 # Creating a Chatbot for COVID-19
-In this tutorial, we will be walking through how to create a ChatBot that fetches **COVID-19** information from all around the world.
+In this tutorial, we will be walking through how to create a Chatbot that fetches **COVID-19** information from all around the world.

 ![img](images/1.jpg)
 ## Background